Image Pipeline

 quay.io/hummingbird-ci/ |

-with supported-by: community in properties.yml).
-These include internal CI tooling and
+(those with support_level: community in properties.yml).
+Examples include minio,

 Release Process